 The Chartham traditional double ended slipper bath from The Bath Co. is wonderfully spacious and luxurious

 While originally made from cast iron with an enamel coating, slipper baths are now available in a variety of materials, from copper to ceramic and even stone or wood.
 While many modern slipper baths hark back to classic features of the 19th Century style, you can now find them in a range of designs to suit all tastes.

-If you prefer, you can have wooden blocks or plinths instead of traditional cast iron feet or opt for a flat base rather than four separate supports.
+If you prefer, you can have wooden blocks or plinths instead of traditional cast iron feet or opt for a flat base rather than 4 separate supports.

-The Harding single ended slipper bath is a contemporary take on the traditional slipper bath design
+The Hardy freestanding bath is a contemporary take on the traditional slipper bath design

 You can choose between a roll top edge and a flat top, plus a handrail is another feature you can add if desired.
 While many slipper baths now have a more modern design, the essence of the elegant, freestanding Victorian bathtub remains and this makes it a great option for those looking to create a transitional bathroom style which bridges the gap between the traditional and the modern.